Hořice: Sights

 Among the most valuable buildings is the Church of the Nativity of the Virgin Mary.
 It was built in the Baroque style by plans of Kilian Ignaz Dientzenhofer in 1738–1748.
 The Hořice Castle was created in the Baroque style in the mid-18th century by reconstruction of a Gothic fortress from 14th–15th century.

 On the Gothard hill, there is the Church of Saint Gotthard.
 The original Romanesque cemetery church was rebuilt in the Baroque style in 1783.
 On the hill there are also remains of an old fortress with the first-ever Czech sculpture of Jan Žižka, former Jewish cemetery, and a sculpture park.

+Among the main landmarks of Hořice is the Masaryk Independence Tower, located on the northern edge of the town.
+It is a place of remembrance and a memorial to the victims of both World Wars and the anti-communist resistance.
+It was built in 1926–1938 according to the design by František Blažek.
+The monument's tower was originally supposed to measure 40 m, but it remained unfinished due to the advent of World War II and was instead covered by an observatory dome.
+There is a small museum inside.